 To register for these sessions, visit the Library’s Events Calendar.

-Time Management during the Thesis Process
+Time Management During the Thesis Process

 Learn how to predict your time to completion and use project management tools to help you meet your goals as a graduate student.
 Learn practical strategies to help you achieve school-work-life balance and manage procrastination.

 Formulating Your Research Question